 The trichomes look like little mushrooms under a 30x-60x power, illuminated microscope.
 For harvest, you want to pay attention to the trichomes that look like the little mushrooms.

 You’ll also see tiny, clear hair-like trichomes without the mushroom head, these aren’t important to potency so just ignore these ones.

 Here’s a simple picture guide which breaks down when to harvest your weed based on the color of the trichomes.

 (some strains trichomes turn purple or pink instead of amber/gold/yellow)

-Here’s a video showing trichomes of one of my cannabis plants just before harvest.
+Here’s videos showing trichomes of two of my cannabis plants just before harvest.
 In this case most of the trichomes are cloudy, with a few ambers here and there.

 I was able to take this video using a digital magnifier that connects to my computer, but many growers use jeweler’s loupes and other types of magnifiers to see the trichomes.

 Here’s some general rules about trichomes, hairs, and harvesting.

 - If white “hairs” are almost all sticking straight out and trichomes are all still translucent (clear) then your plant is too young and not ready for harvest.
 Harvesting now will result in low yield and non-potent harvests.